The easiest way to cook bacon.

-Your days of hovering over a grease-spitting skillet are over.
-There's a much easier way to cook bacon, and it's so simple you'll wonder if it really works.
-(Spoiler alert: It does.
-The secret: cook your bacon in the oven!)
+It's time to show your bacon who's boss.
+Instead of wrangling a grease-spitting skillet, here's a much cleaner and easier way to cook bacon--and it's so simple you'll wonder if it really works.
+(Spoiler alert: It does.)

 - You can cook a whole pound of bacon at one time in just minutes.

 - Baked bacon cooks flat and doesn't curl up.